dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 New**, an editor pane is initialized, into which we can type.
 The other **File** and **Edit** menu commands have their standard effects.
-The **Help > About** command uses some of the constants from *GUI-App-info.dylan* to identify the application as “GUI-App Version 1.0”.
+The **Help > About** command uses some of the constants from *GUI-App-info.dylan* to identify the application as "GUI-App Version 1.0".

 Creating a project using the Custom library option
 ==================================================